\"Writing.Com

 “That’s right.
 He claims to have shot the assailant from a metre or two at most without him even flinching.”

 “If you think that’s crazy, wait till you hear my story,” said Ernie.
-He related what he had seen outside Jacinta Blakley’s cabin the night before, after most of the police had left, only leaving out the fact that he had been there in the form of the Black Wolf.
+He related what he had seen outside Jacinta Blakley’s cabin the night before, after most of the police had left, only leaving out that he had been there in the form of the Black Wolf.

 “All this is crazy,” insisted Mel astonished by this unexpected corroboration of Elvis Green’s story: “There’s no such thing as a brick-wielding ghost.”